NIAID-BRC-Codeathons/RDF-knowledge-graph-construction/README.md

 - David (Yu) Yuan: EMBL's European Bionformatics Institute (davidyuan@ebi.ac.uk)
 - Senthilnathan Vijayaraja: EMBL's European Bionformatics Institute (vijayaraja@ebi.ac.uk)

+## Futur work

+- Incorporate additional PDN  data sources to improve coverage and insights.
+- Optimize process to limit data duplication.
+- Ensure schema profile covers all use cases.
+Potential alignment with existing schema profiles.
+- Curate additional examples (NL Queries and associated SPARQL Queries) to enhance the LLM performance when responding to a new user question.
+- Turn the online pipeline into an MCP server for improved utility.

 ## License

 This work is under the Apache 2.0 license.